 April 3-10, 2021 | New Delhi

 Places have identity makers.
 So do the Rivers in those places.
-Water doesnt have a shape, but does a surface.
-Benares or Kashi is one of the oldest cities in India.
+Water doesn't have a shape, but does a surface.
+Benares or Kashi or Varanasi is one of the oldest cities in India.
 The River Ganges is an integral part of the city of Varanasi and one of the major rivers of India.

-Realism married with impressionism, this series looks at the surface of water with many layers using the catoptric anamorphic techniques with known optical instruments - some telling, some not so, some projected, some as is.
+Realism married with Expressionism, this series looks at the surface of water with many layers using the catoptric anamorphic techniques with known optical instruments - some telling, some not so, some projected, some as is.
 A shape is forever.
 A Surface too.
-Or is it ?

 Medium : Photography Printed on museum quality archival Canvas

 Size : 24" x 36"

 * Published in Indian Quarterly Magzine Pandemic issue